 - Challenges caring for a patient with complex medical needs at home or in other care settings

 - Patient social determinants of health such as access to transportation, medications, and a support system

-HAP, through the work of its Hospital Improvement Innovation Network (HIIN), is working to improve patient care transitions and reduce readmissions by:
+HAP is working with Pennsylvania hospitals to improve patient care transitions and reduce readmissions by:

 - Supporting hospitals to focus on reducing readmission rates as a top priority

 - Providing services that share best practices to improve processes and policies surrounding readmissions

 - Developing tools for hospitals to reduce readmissions rates